isomerpages/nparks-skyrise/_resources/Frequently Asked Questions.md

 </b></font><font color="green">
 </font></label>
     <div>
       <p>SGIS aims to promote the implementation of sustainably designed and well-maintained rooftop and vertical greenery that can contribute towards Singapore’s climate, ecological and social resilience.
+The five years undertaking period is to ensure the sustainability of the project.
 </p><br>
          </div>
 </li>